 CHAP.
 VII.
-Donatists urged a passage from 2 Maccabees in A p 354-430 defence of suicide, he disparaged their proof by showing that the book was not received into the Hebrew Canon to which Christ bore witness. though it had 'been received by the Church not unprofitably, provided it were read or heard judiciously...'
-'These books (the Maccabees),' he elsewhere says, 'the Church, and not the Jews. holds for canonical on account of the marvellous sufferings of some martyrs which they relate? and in the context distinguishes them from the 'Holy Scriptures.'
+Donatists urged a passage from 2 Maccabees in

+A.D.
+854-430 defence of suicide, he disparaged their proof by showing that the book was not received into the Hebrew Canon to which Christ bore witness. though it had 'been received by the Church not unprofitably, provided it were read or heard judiciously...'
+'These books (the Maccabees),' he elsewhere says, 'the Church, and not the Jews.

 De Civ.
-Dei. l. c.
+Dei.
+L c.